-Britain’s Queen Elizabeth will observe her diamond jubilee next month.
-It’s been sixty years since her father, George the Sixth, died.
-Elizabeth Alexandra Mary became head of the Commonwealth at age twenty five.
+Britain’s Queen Elizabeth observed her diamond jubilee in February 2012, 60 years after her father, George the Sixth, died.
+Elizabeth Alexandra Mary became head of the Commonwealth at age 25.
 During her reign – the longest since Queen Victoria’s – she’s ushered the British monarchy into the modern age.
 The young princess who never expected to become queen has evolved from working mother to wise grandmother during her reign.
-Despite heading a sometimes flawed family, Elizabeth’s popularity has survived — even thrived — in recent years.
+Despite heading a sometimes flawed family, Elizabeth’s popularity has survived – even thrived – in recent years.
 Diane and her guest discuss the life of Britain’s Elizabeth II and the modern monarchy.

 - Sally Bedell Smith author